The Dark Side of Gravity: Global space-time discrete symmetries

 In order to derive the fundamental equations of DG, solve them and check that we have a complete and acceptable theory (coherent and in good agreement with all observational data) we shall proceed in several steps: In step one, space-time permutation symmetries and discrete symmetries allow us to freeze various degrees of freedom and a priori identify only two allowed forms for the field in a privileged coordinate system where $\eta_{\mu \nu }$ reads $diag (-1,+1,+1,+1)$:

 with either $B=-A$ or $B=-A^{-1}$.
-In step two we build the action sum of usual $I_{G}$ and the conjugate one $\tilde {I}_{G}$ built in the same way from $\tilde {g}_{\mu \nu }$.
+In step two we build the action for the gravitational field, sum of usual $I_{G}$ and the conjugate one $\tilde {I}_{G}$ built in the same way from $\tilde {g}_{\mu \nu }$.
 The conjugate actions are separately general coordinate scalars and adding the two pieces is necessary to obtain a discrete symmetry reversal invariant total action.
 In step three, we vary together the unfrozen conjugate matrix elements, eliminate $\tilde {g}_{\mu \nu }$ thanks to the relation $\tilde{g}_{\mu\nu}=\eta_{\mu\rho}\eta_{\nu\sigma}[g^{-1}]^{\rho\sigma}$ and apply the extremum action principle to finally obtain our modified Einstein equation.
 In step four, we solve it and discuss our conjugate solutions in terms of discrete space-time symmetries.
-Exploring the phenomenological consequences of DG, we understand why those particles living in the conjugate world are seen from our world as negative mass particles.
-It is already clear why the gravitational barrier involved in DG explains the non detection of these particles and isolates the stability issue in the gravitational sector: these live on the other side of gravity preventing them from interacting weakly, strongly or electromagnetically with our side particles.